meidelien/Metabolic-network-layout-using-biochemical-coordinates/README.md

 # Metabolic network layout using biochemical coordinates
 Norwegian University of Science and Technology, Trondheim 2022\
-Department of Biotechnology and Food Science Services\
+Department of Biotechnology and Food Science\
 [Machado lab](https://www.ntnu.edu/ibt/research/computational-biology/#/view/about)